janderland/janderland-elm/content/The-Promised-Land.md

 ---

-I've been building this form of expression for a couple years now.
-And what better form but self expression; so it's first words will be about itself.
+I've been building this form of expression for a couple years now, and what better form but self expression, so this site's first words will be about itself.

-Welcome to the __Land of Jander__... a testament to how I spend my time.

-Besides providing me with a place for self expression, __jander.land__ is my first Elm application, my second code-generation pipeline, and a welcome return to UI design.
-It's also burned up quite a bit of time.
+Welcome to the _Land of Jander_, a testament to how I spend my time.
+Besides providing me with a place for self expression, __jander.land__ is my first Elm application, my second code-generation pipeline, and a project that took way more of my time then it should've.

 ![Old Site](/oldsite.jpg)

 The site's birth was during March of 2016.
-Originally, it was built on the Hexo Blog Framework, with a SMACSS Sass stylesheet and a small bit of custom JavaScript.
+Originally, it was built upon the Hexo Blog Framework, a static-site generator, combined with some Sass and JavaScript I wrote.
 This custom JavaScript spawned the creation of one of my major projects.
 At this point I hadn't discovered functional programming, and while implementing a pagination feature, I realized the utility of a list of functions being applied to a stream of data, the result of each function piped into the next.
 I wrote a lot of imperative code to enable simple function composition.
 This was my gateway to a new way of thinking.

 Since then it has been completely rewritten with a focus on content rather than features.
 I emerged from my rabbit hole